Ask a doctor about a prescription for TEICOPLANIN ALTAN 200 mg POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 Nominal content of teicoplanin per vial | 200 mg |

-Teicoplanin can be administered in the following perfusion solutions:
+Teicoplanin can be administered in the following infusion solutions:

 Validity period of the reconstituted solution and the diluted product:

-Chemical and physical stability has been demonstrated in use of the reconstituted solution and the diluted product prepared as recommended for 24 hours between 2 and 8°C.
+Chemical and physical stability has been demonstrated for the reconstituted solution and the diluted product prepared as recommended for 24 hours between 2 and 8°C.

-From a microbiological point of view, the medicine should be used immediately.
-If not used immediately, the times and conditions of conservation in use are the responsibility of the user and should not normally exceed 24 hours between 2 and 8°C.
+From a microbiological point of view, the medicinal product should be used immediately.
+If not used immediately, the in-use storage times and conditions are the responsibility of the user and normally should not exceed 24 hours between 2 and 8°C.

 Elimination

-The elimination of unused medicine and waste materials will be carried out in accordance with local regulations.
+Disposal of the unused medicinal product and waste materials should be carried out in accordance with local regulations.